310mc/https-310mc.github.io-tl/source/_posts/tropical/minitalk/midori_2.md

         </div>
         <div class="minitalk-option_content">
             {% bubble Midori curious %}
             Really…?
-I feel like the cuteness this mascot has is different from Shinpai-senpai's soothing air…
+I feel like the cuteness this yuruchara has is different from Shinpai-senpai's soothing air…

             But I guess the soft expression is sooort of similar to him…?
 			{% endbubble %}